Jiaming-S/hhs-obsidian-notes/AP Gov/AP Test/SCOTUS Comparison Cases.md

 - Issue:
 	- Does 2nd Amendment apply to states through the [14th Amendment Due Process Clause]?
 - Holding:
-	- Yes, the right to self-defense is a [Fundamental Right] and deeply rooted in American society/
+	- Yes, the right to self-defense is a [Fundamental Right] and deeply rooted in American society